zkotti/fun-in-lockdown/guide.md

 ## <a name="cooking"></a>Cooking
 Enjoy different kind of meals from around the world!

-In the following table, you can view recipes from different countries, along with the reccommender's personal rating.
+In the following table, you can view recipes from different countries, along with the recommender’s  personal rating.

 <img src="media/images/food-around-the-world.png" alt="Food around the world" width="500"/>